 In addition to traditional allopathic medicine, our residency offers education in Osteopathic Manipulative Medicine.
-Both M.D. and D.O. residents will be educated on common musculoskeletal complaints, and how to use their hands to diagnose and help alleviate common conditions like back pain in pregnancy, torticollis in infants, and tension headaches.
+Both M.D. and D.O. residents will be educated on common musculoskeletal complaints, and how to use their hands to diagnose and help alleviate common conditions like back pain in pregnancy and tension headaches.
 Taught by a board-certified Neuromusculoskeletal Medicine physician Jeffrey Brodovsky, D.O., residents will gain valuable skills in manual medicine.

 We view Substance Use Disorder intervention as a core competency of any family physician.
 Our residency incorporates substance misuse (eg. alcohol, tobacco, opiates, stimulants) in the longitudinal Human Behavior and Mental Health curriculum, as well as during the PGY1 Psychiatry rotation and PGY2 Addiction Medicine rotation.
-During continuity clinic and inpatient rounds, residents gain experience in substance use disorder screening, intervention, and treatment.
-Our core physician faculty have x-waiver licenses and residents gain MAT training (e.g. Suboxone) during continuum.
+During continuity clinic and inpatient rounds; residents gain experience in substance use disorder screening, intervention, and treatment.
+Our core physician faculty have x-waiver licenses and residents gain Suboxone training during continuum.
 We also have core faculty in the Motivational Interviewing (MI) Network of Trainers, who helps residents gain competency in this brief intervention.

 Celebrating diversity and encouraging all to be their most genuine selves is at the heart of our residency.
 We bring this philosophy with us when providing care to the transgender community — a traditionally marginalized patient population whose attempted suicide rates near 50%.
-Residents have the option to take a dedicated elective in transgender medicine offered in our clinic in conjunction with the Gender Health Center, a local non-profit aimed at serving the transgender community whose medical director is our very own Dr. Ryan Spielvogel.
+Residents have the option to take a dedicated elective in transgender medicine offered in our clinic in conjunction with the Gender Health Center, a local non-profit aimed at serving the transgender community.
 Through the elective, residents become proficient in hormone initiation and management, develop an understanding of ancillary community resources, and will also learn how to navigate the often treacherous psychosocial waters that these patients must sail.